 If you do develop an infection you may experience a fever, which may or may not be accompanied by an episode of shivering where you shake uncontrollably.
 Infections while you are neutropenic can be quite serious and need to be treated with antibiotics as soon as possible.
-Sometimes your doctor may decide to use a drug like G-CSF to help the recovery of your neutrophil count.
-This drug works by stimulating the bone marrow to increase the production of neutrophils.
-G-CSF is given as an injection under the skin (subcutaneous).
+Sometimes your doctor may decide to use a drug to help the recovery of your neutrophil count.
+This drug works by stimulating the bone marrow to increase the production of neutrophils and is usually given as an injection under the skin (subcutaneous).

 Nausea and vomiting

 Nausea and vomiting are often associated with chemotherapy and some forms of radiotherapy.
 These days however, thanks to significant improvements in anti-sickness (anti-emetic) drugs, nausea and vomiting are generally very well controlled.
 You will be given anti-sickness drugs before and for a few days after your chemotherapy treatment.
 Be sure to tell the nurses and doctors if the anti-emetics are not working for you and you still feel sick.
 Some people find that eating smaller meals more frequently during the day, rather than a few large meals, helps to reduce nausea and vomiting.
 Many find that eating cool or cold food is more palatable, for example jelly or custard.
 Drinking ginger ale or soda water and eating dry toast may also help if you are feeling sick.